 Pen Ingeneer and Designer

-Over a period of five years, starting in 1878, I was employed by a German company as ingeneer and designer for pens.
-I was lucky because product quality and consumer satisfaction weighed very highly for of this company’s executives during decision making.
-Since then, my passion for fountain pens has been ever increasing.
+Over a period of five years, starting in 1978, I was employed by a German company as ingeneer and designer for pens.
+I was lucky because, at that company, product quality and consumer satisfaction weighed highly on design decision making.

-Thirty years later, in 2008, my love for fountain pens wanted to be expressed through writing about it I was hoping that my mind would be freed again and able delf into new adventures.
+Thirty years later, in 2008, my knowledge of fountain pens occupied my mind too often, writing about it I was hoping that my mind would be freed again and able delf into new adventures.
 So, here I will tell you my stories about the development of the inner components of a fountain pen.
-Amongst ingeneers, we say: “A drawing says more than a thousand words”… and often more.
-Therefore, there will be images, too.
+Amongst ingeneers, we say: “A drawing says more than a thousand words”… and often even more.
+Therefore, there will be many images.

 To Draw a Fine Line

-The desire to draw fine, intricate and constant lines, in particular for writing, had led to the process of writing with a nib, bringing ink (stain) on paper (writeable surface) in a controlled fashion.
-For thousands of years, this has hardly changed.
-Fountain pens facilitate this process in a simplified way.
+The desire to draw fine, intricate and continuous lines, in particular for writing, had led to writing with a nib, bringing ink (stain) on paper (writeable surface) in a controlled fashion.
+For thousands of years, this desire has not changed.
+Fountain pens facilitate this process.

 The studies of books and patents indicated that principally, their structure has not changed over the last two, three hundred years.
 My own research on several older fountain pens, reaching back into the early 1900th, confirmed this statement.
 In addition, I can assure you, it has not changed since 1980 because that’s when I was involved.

-Therefore, I assume my knowledge has not become obsolete.
+Therefore, I trust my knowledge has not become obsolete.
 It appears to me, in the small enclave of fountain pens, technology has not progressed much at all, there seems to be no need for change.
-Alas, I have noticed, changes in manufacturing and material technology have reduced function and quality.
+Alas, I have noticed, changes in manufacturing and material technology have reduced their reliability and quality.

-Fountain pen writers are special people, who, once they have embraced their fountain pen remain satisfied with and loyal to their pen even it may deteriorate in appearance and function.
+People writing with fountain pens are special.
+Once they have embraced their fountain pen, they remain satisfied with it and remain loyal to their pen even it may deteriorate in appearance and function.
 For them, tradition is of high significance.
-Due to this nature of their users, fountain pens, it seems to me, are one of the few products, which are still designed and manufactured with the intention to last.
+Due to this characteristic of their users, fountain pens belong to the group of the few products, of which many are still produced with the intention to last.

-Therefore, there is no innovative push (marketing’s motivation) in this market.
+Therefore, there is no innovative push (one of marketing’s motivation) in this market.
 So-called innovation and consumer enticement rely on styling and change in colour, finish and material.
-The user wants tradition and reliability and mostly shy away from over featured products (mobile phones).

 What you find

 Occasionally, you may find me mentioning facts, which may sound like divulging company secrets.
 Far from it.
-Any mechanical ingeneer could grasp these principles, once they put their mind to those matters they would work it out because this is what I did, being a mechanical ingeneer and a designer.
+Any mechanical ingeneer can grasp the principles I explain, and once they put their minds to those matters they would work it out because this is what I did, being a mechanical ingeneer and a designer.

-I would like to finish with a sentence I found on the internet: “Today, a majority of fountain pen users use fountain pens as their primary writing instruments for reasons related to writing comfort, expressive penmanship, aesthetics, history and heritage.”
+I would like to finish with a sentence I found on the internet: “Today, a majority of fountain pen users write with fountain pens primarily for reasons related to writing comfort, expressive penmanship, aesthetics, history and heritage.”
 And I am proud to have contributed to the upkeep of this tradition.